 Inventory valuation methods in SAP Business One

-In SAP Business One you can choose between three different methods for inventory valuation: Standard Price, FIFO (First-In-First-Out) and GLD (Moving Average).
+In SAP Business One, you have the option of choosing between three different methods for inventory valuation: Standard Price, FIFO (First-In-First-Out) and GLD (Moving Average).
 Each of these methods has its own characteristics and is therefore suitable for different business scenarios.

 Standard price: Consistency in controlling